 Your chief content officer (CCO) leads your content marketing team.
 They draw the roadmap and decide what the long and short-term deliverables of your marketing campaign will be.

 Your CCO also interacts with management for setting a budget and acquiring funding.
-Although the CCO may not regularly interact with your marketing team, they lead their marketing efforts.

 Content Marketing Manager